-With guidance from the mentor, the participant may be involved in the following learning activities:
+Under the guidance of a mentor, the participant may be involved in the following training activities:

-- Applying innovative and cutting-edge approaches in in vitro-to-in vivo extrapolation and reverse toxicokinetics to translate effect concentrations measured in multi-well plates to equivalent blood, tissue, or environmental media concentrations. - Developing high-throughput techniques for collection, batch processing, and analysis of biofluid and tissue samples suitable for molecular, biochemical, and/or histological analyses. - Developing and implementing a data archiving and storage system. - Identifying statistical and performance-based measures of assay and data quality and implementing quality assurance and quality control. - Using analytical chemistry methods to verify chemical concentrations, purity, and availability/partitioning in the test vessels. - Generating samples for transcriptomic and metabolomic analyses and applying statistical and bioinformatic tools to analyze DNA microarray and/or DNA/RNA sequencing results. - Compiling and synthesizing data from the peer-reviewed literature and on-line data sources and organizing it according to the AOP framework - Analyzing gene expression using real-time polymerase chain reaction and developing novel primers, probes, and standards for gene expression analyses. - Analyzing steroid hormones and plasma proteins using radioimmunoassay (RIAs) and enzyme-linked immunosorbent assays (ELISAs) - Presenting research results at regional, national, and/or international conferences and workshops. - Contributing to the preparation of peer-reviewed journal articles and disseminating research results to project partners and stakeholders. - Conducting field-based research outdoors and/or at remote laboratory locations other than the primary training location
+- Applying innovative and cutting-edge approaches in in vitro to in vivo extrapolation and reverse toxicokinetics to translate effect concentrations measured in multi-well plates to equivalent blood, tissue, or environmental media concentrations. - Designing workflows and applying data analysis pipelines for automated and standardized analysis of large data sets. - Developing and implementing a data archiving and storage system. - Identifying statistical and performance-based measures of assay and data quality and implementing quality assurance and quality control. - Using analytical chemistry methods to verify chemical concentrations, purity, and availability/partitioning in the test vessels. - Compiling and synthesizing data from the peer-reviewed literature and on-line data sources and organizing it according to the AOP framework in order to aid interpretation of test results. - Presenting research results at regional, national, and/or international conferences and workshops. - Contributing to the preparation of peer-reviewed journal articles and disseminating research results to project partners and stakeholders. - Conducting field-based research outdoors and/or at remote laboratory locations other than the primary training location

 Learning Objectives: The participant will be integrated into a transdisciplinary research team and engaged in multiple aspects of project planning, communication and coordination, research implementation, and analysis.
-The participant will be afforded an opportunity to interact with internationally recognized leaders, both within and outside EPA.
+The participant will have the opportunity to interact with internationally recognized leaders, both within and outside EPA.
 The participant may contribute to and/or publish original research.
-The participant will gain knowledge, skills, and abilities needed to apply new technologies and associated data to regulatory decision-making at the local, national, and/or international scale and to pursue a professional career in life sciences research.
 The participant will learn a diversity of laboratory, analytical, and computational techniques which can be applied across life sciences research fields.
-The participant will learn to operate and use a range of scientific equipment.
-The participant will learn to evaluate data quality, troubleshoot research results, apply statistical methods for data analysis and interpretation.
+The research participant will learn to operate and use a range of scientific equipment.
+The participants will learn to evaluate data quality, trouble shoot research results, apply statistical methods for data analysis and interpretation.